dlejay/unschooling-friendly-countries/README.md

 |           ![Unschooling friendly countries near Tokyo](Maps/Unschooling_near_Tokyo.svg)            | Tokyo         |
 |           ![Unschooling friendly countries near Dubai](Maps/Unschooling_near_Dubai.svg)            | Dubai         |

 ## Global developments in compulsory early childhood education (2022–2025)

 Since 2022, a growing number of countries have introduced or expanded laws making preschool education compulsory for children between the ages of 3 and 5.
 This trend is closely linked to international policy initiatives and coordination mechanisms.

-A major turning point was the UNESCO World Conference on Early Childhood Care and Education, held in Tashkent in November 2022.
+A major turning point was the **UNESCO World Conference on Early Childhood Care and Education**, held in Tashkent in November 2022.
-During this event, 147 countries endorsed the Tashkent Declaration, which called for all governments to provide at least one year of free and compulsory pre- primary education.
+During this event, 147 countries endorsed the **Tashkent Declaration**, which called for all governments to provide **at least one year of free and compulsory pre-primary education**.
-This commitment aligns with Sustainable Development Goal 4.2, which aims for universal access to quality early childhood education by 2030.

 These reforms are often reinforced by external incentives.
-In the European Union, for instance, funding from the Recovery and Resilience Facility is conditional on implementing early childhood education targets.
+In the European Union, for instance, funding from the **Recovery and Resilience Facility** is conditional on implementing early childhood education targets.
-In other regions, World Bank and Global Partnership for Education grants support similar reforms.
+In other regions, **World Bank** and **Global Partnership for Education** grants support similar reforms.

-Additionally, international organizations such as the OECD and UNESCO have begun publishing detailed comparisons of early childhood systems, including legal obligations and enrollment rates.
+Additionally, international organizations such as the **OECD** and **UNESCO** have begun publishing detailed comparisons of early childhood systems, including legal obligations and enrollment rates.
 This reporting contributes to a form of peer pressure, encouraging countries to